thisisjofrank/game-tutorial-stage-3-starter/README.md

   }
 }

-// NEW: Reset game to initial state resetGame() {
+// UPDATE: Reset game to initial state resetGame() {
   this.dino.y = this.dino.groundY;
   this.dino.velocityY = 0;